bugcrowd/HUNT/README.md

 ![HUNT Logo](/images/logo.png)

+### What is HUNT Suite?
-HUNT is a Burp Suite and OWASP ZAP extension that:
+* HUNT Suite is a collection of Burp Suite Pro/Free and OWASP ZAP extensions.
 * Identifies common parameters vulnerable to certain vulnerability classes (Burp Suite Pro and OWASP ZAP).
 * Organize testing methodologies (Burp Suite Pro and Free).